Travel Green and Safe for All Customers

 Please allow at least 2-4 weeks for processing.
 If you need a bike permit sooner, we recommend that you purchase one at a staffed LIRR Ticket Office.

 Cyclists must have a suitable cord/chain to secure the bicycle on the train at all times.
 Bicycles must remain in the immediate custody of the cyclist, who will be responsible for their safekeeping and will secure the bicycles so that they do not pose a hazard to customers.
 Bicycles cannot block aisles or impede passenger movement.
 Cyclists must be able to move the bicycle at the request of a LIRR Employee or Police.
 The kickstand of the bicycle must remain up at all times.

-Cyclists must yield available space to disabled passengers.
+Cyclists must yield available space to customers with limited mobility.

 Storage area varies by car type as follows:

-- Diesel/Bilevel Cars: Bicycles must be stored on the boarding level, in the benched-seating area; preference must be given to customers with mobility impairments.
+- Diesel/Bilevel Cars: Bicycles must be stored on the boarding level, in the benched-seating area; preference must be given to customers with limited mobility.